Sustainable Technology: IoT, AI, and Blockchain

 In 2018, Walmart patented the idea of pollinating IoT-powered drones acting like bees to autonomously pollinate crops.
 In terms of renewable resources, Walmart initiated a recycling project to make shopping cart production more sustainable through remanufacturing and recycling.
 Walmart is a big contributor toward sustainability in supply chain management.
 The company created a Project Gigaton to reduce 1billion metric tons of greenhouse gases from the global value chain by 2020.

 By 2040, Amazon’s intentions cover the carbon elimination across their supply chains to reach net zero.
 By 2025, the company anticipates to run their operations with 100% renewable energy.
-You can explore Amazon’s initiatives in terms of renewable energy across countries here.
 In 2019, Amazon co-founded The Climate Pledge to be net-zero carbon across their business and invested $2 billion in technology adoption.
 As part of The Climate Pledge, besides net-zero carbon and renewable energy, Amazon has made ambitious commitments, also including:

 - Shipment zero by 2030